DataDog/datadog-ci/src/commands/junit/README.md

 ```

 - The positional arguments are the directories or file paths in which the jUnit XML reports are located.
 If you pass a folder, the CLI will look for all `.xml` files in it.
+- `--service` (default: `DD_SERVICE` env var) should be set as the name of the service you're uploading jUnit XML reports for.
 - `--tags` is a array of key value pairs of the shape `key:value`.
 This will set global tags applied to all spans.
   - The resulting dictionary will be merged with whatever is in the `DD_TAGS` environment variable.
 If a `key` appears both in `--tags` and `DD_TAGS`, whatever value is in `DD_TAGS` will take precedence.
 - `--env` (default: `DD_ENV` env var) is a string that represents the environment where you want your tests to appear in.